Where are 6 month LPN Programs in Ct?

 Can an LPN become a doctor?

 The first step an LPN can take towards this goal is upgrading to an RN because the course content is a preview to medical school.
-Applicants then have to book a one-on-one appointment to communicate their professional experience for consideration.
+Applicants must then book a one-on-one appointment to communicate their professional experience for consideration.

-RNs have a better chance of gaining admission than high school graduates, thanks to hundreds of clinical hours accrued in LPN and RN courses.
-It’s also easier to train a student who has already covered 30-40% of the theory in nursing school.
+RNs are more likely to gain admission than high school graduates, thanks to hundreds of clinical hours accrued in LPN and RN courses.
+It’s also easier to train a nursing school student who has already covered 30-40% of the theory.

 Medical College Admission Test